 The old Frances had contingency plans for everything, and when all else failed, she just went with the flow.
 The new Frances is barely able to make plans in the first place, and when something goes wrong, she panics and doesn’t know what to do.
 Want to see her freak out?
 Put her in a situation that she’s not prepared for – where in the past she’d adlib her way through unfamiliar situations, now she’ll just break down and cry.

 It is so scary not knowing what to expect.
-In the past I just got on with things and was able to keep a stiff upper lip no matter the situation.
-And now – well, now I just can’t do it.
+In the past, I just got on with things and was able to keep a stiff upper lip no matter the situation.
+And now, well, I just can’t do it.
 I have to sit in the car for 10 minutes to prepare myself for the grocery store.
 And if they don’t have something on my list, I panic and don’t know what to do.
 A couple of weeks ago I went to a shop I rarely go to.
 I wanted Rold Gold pretzels – all they had were Snyder’s and own-brand.
 I didn’t want Snyder’s and didn’t know if I’d like the own-brand, so I left the store with nothing and had to go shopping the next day.
 I know it was just pretzels, but I couldn’t get what I wanted and just didn’t know what else to do.

-From important paperwork that I’ve yet to fill out to grocery shopping – I just can’t do the things I used to be able to do.
+From important paperwork that I’ve yet to fill out to grocery shopping, I just can’t do the things I used to be able to do.
 I’ve gone from an independent, capable, strong-minded woman to a big cry baby.
 Will I ever be able to make instant decisions with confidence again?
 Will I ever be able to handle being put on the spot again?
-Will I be able to make plans a month in advance without panicking about something going wrong in between time?
+Will I be able to make plans a month in advance without panicking about something going wrong in-between time?
 And what if something does go wrong?
 Will I be able to just roll with the punches one day?